jackreeceejini/how_do_you_feel/README.md

 If you cloned this App you need to create a .env file in the root of the project with your Google Gemini API key in this format:
 GEMINI_API_KEY=replace_with_your_own_api_key
 obtained from: https://ai.google.dev/gemini-api/docs/api-key

+A live version of the app written in the Wolfram Language is available for you to play with https://wolfr.am/1ozIQxg2c